Video Game: House of the Dead

-- The House Of The Dead Overkill (2009): A prequel game set in 1991, rookie agent G is sent to the Louisiana swamps to investigate an outbreak of mutants in the area, aid by a foul mouth detective, Isaac Washington, and stop the mastermind, Papa Ceaser.
+- The House of the Dead: OVERKILL (2009): A prequel game set in 1991.
+Rookie agent G is sent to the Louisiana swamps to investigate an outbreak of mutants in the area (aided by a foul-mouthed detective, Isaac Washington) and stop the mastermind, Papa Ceaser.
 Unlike the last three games, this one was made by London developer, Headstrong Games.
 Initially released as a Wii-exclusive, it takes the unintentionally bad voice-acting and runs with it, resulting in a B-Movie grindhouse-style presentation.
-The game's mere existence could qualify as a Moment Of Awesome for the series as a whole.
+The game's mere existence could qualify as a Moment of Awesome for the series as a whole.
 An Updated Re-release, House of the Dead: Overkill - Extended Cut, was later released for the PlayStation 3 with PlayStation Move support.
 A PC port of the Extended Cut followed just in time for Halloween 2013.

 - Zombie Revenge: (1999) A Beat 'em Up released on the arcade and Dreamcast that acts as a side story to the main series with new characters.